d3/d3-selection/README.md

 var b = d3.selectAll("p").selectAll("b");
 ```

-Unlike [*selection*.select](#selection_select), *selection*.selectAll does affect grouping: each selected descendant is grouped by the parent element in the originating selection.
-Grouping plays an important role in the [data join](#data).
-See [Nested Selections](http://bost.ocks.org/mike/nest/) for more on this topic.

 If the *selector* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 It must then return an array of elements (or a psuedo-array, such as a NodeList), or the empty array if there are no matching elements.
 For example, to select the previous and next siblings of each paragraph:

 ```js